The test function conjecture for parahoric local models

+and therefore the test function is expressed in terms of the geometry of the local model $M_{\{\mu\}}$.

-Similar statements are in force in the function-field setting, where $G$ is any group over $\mathbb F_q(\!(t)\!)$ and where ${\rm Sh}_{K_p}({\bf G}, X)$ is replaced by a moduli space of global $\ucG$-shtukas over a connected smooth projective curve $X/\mathbb F_q$.
+Similar statements are in force in the function-field setting, where $G$ is any group over $\mathbb F_q(\!(t)\!)$ and where ${\rm Sh}_{K_pK^p}({\bf G}, X)$ is replaced by a moduli space of global $\ucG$-shtukas over a connected smooth projective curve $X/\mathbb F_q$.

-In light of recent progress on the Langlands-Rapoport conjecture for the Shimura varieties ${\rm Sh}_{K_p}({\bf G}, X)$ \cite{Zhou} and for moduli stacks of global $\ucG$-shtukas \cite{ArHa}, our Main Theorem allows one to pursue the Langlands-Kottwitz approach to the description of the cohomology of these spaces in terms of automorphic representations.
+In light of recent progress on the Langlands-Rapoport conjecture for the Shimura varieties ${\rm Sh}_{K_pK^p}({\bf G}, X)$ \cite{Zhou} and for moduli stacks of global $\ucG$-shtukas \cite{ArHa}, our Main Theorem allows one to pursue the Langlands-Kottwitz approach to the description of the cohomology of these spaces in terms of automorphic representations.
+In particular, this sort of local information could be helpful in situations where knowledge of global objects is lacking (for example in cases where the existence and properties of global Arthur/Langlands parameters have not yet been established).
 This will be addressed in future work.